gja/blog/simple_functional_programming.md

 -------------------------
 Our function chop is a pure function as, given some input, it always returns the same output, without any sort of side effects.
 Side effects is a general term for modifying inputs / IO Operations / DB Calls, and so on.

-Since chop is pure function, we can happily call it over and over.
+Since chop is pure function, we can safely call it over and over.
 Let's build a list where each element is the result of chopping the previous element.
 [gist 24df70ad958b0ba87e37 repeatedly-chop1.hs]

 This paradigm is so common, that we have a functional construct that does this: [iterate]( http://hackage.haskell.org/package/base-4.6.0.1/docs/Prelude.html#v:iterate).
-We can replace the code with the following:
+We can replace the above code with the following:
 [gist 24df70ad958b0ba87e37 repeatedly-chop2.hs]

 Truncate that infinite list
 ---------------------------
 Great, we now have built a list of all the states the Hydra is in while Hercules is busy chopping away at it.
 However, this list goes on forever (we never put in a termination condition in the earlier code), so let's do that now.

-First, we build a check to see if the hydra is dead.
-[gist 24df70ad958b0ba87e37 isdead.hs]

-Now, let's keep things as long as the Hydra is alive [gist 24df70ad958b0ba87e37 takewhilealive.hs]
+We can use a simple empty check (null) to test if the hydra is still alive.
+Let's keep items as long as the Hydra is alive [gist 24df70ad958b0ba87e37 takewhilealive.hs]

 Putting the two together
 [gist 24df70ad958b0ba87e37 iteratethroughheads.hs]

-Again, these patterns are so common, that we can replace the entire thing with a single line. [any](http://zvon.org/other/haskell/Outputprelude/any_f.html) checks the given condition against elements in the list until it finds one true. [takeWhile]( http://hackage.haskell.org/package/base-4.6.0.1/docs/Prelude.html#v:takeWhile) keeps things in the list until the first element that doesn't match.
+Again, these patterns are so common, that we can replace the entire thing with a single line. [takeWhile]( http://hackage.haskell.org/package/base-4.6.0.1/docs/Prelude.html#v:takeWhile) keeps things in the list until the first element that doesn't match.
 [gist 24df70ad958b0ba87e37 repeatedly-simple.hs]

 Finishing up